 Cooper P. Abrams III cites much biblical and historical evidence that agrees with Edersheim.
 Read more here - http://bible-truth.org/BirthPlaceofJesus.html#3

 The priestly shepherds of the Christmas Story knew exactly where the angels meant when they said, “Ye shall find the babe wrapped in swaddling clothes, lying in a manger.”
 English Bibles are typically translated from Greek.
 The Greek word for “manger” most commonly means “stall,” such as where animals are kept (It is translated as such in Luke 13:15).
 The birthing room below the tower of the flock, Migdal Eder, where the unblemished sacrificial lambs were born, is a birthplace that qualifies as a sign of the unblemished Lamb of God who came to take away the sins of the world.

-My monthly newsletter Baby Blankets & More! will make you smile as you go through your day!
+My monthly newsletter Baby Blankets & More! will keep you informed and up-to-date about the delightful world of baby blankets!
+It may even make you smile in unexpected parts of your day!
 Sign up with your email address.
-No worries, I will keep it safe in an old coffee can on top of the fridge and hide it away from everyone!
+No worries, I will keep it safe in an old coffee can on top of the fridge and hide it away from everyone! ;-)